Deducting Education Expenses for Employees and Owners

 - How do I include deductible benefits in my business tax return?

-Employee Taxes and Education Expenses
+Employee Taxes and Education Assistance Benefits

 - The business use must be substantiated with records.
 If you reimburse the employee in cash, you must require verification of the expense.